moerv9/sentiment/docs/9_Appendices.md

 A currency that is issued by the government and not backed by any commodity, such as Gold.
 Central Banks control how much money is printed.
 Examples: Euro, US-Dollar, Yen

+### G
+- Google Authenticator
+An App by Google that generates a 6 digit code every minute which can be used when sigining in with 2-Way-Authentification.

 ### H
 - HTTP Request
 The message from a client to get information from a server.

+### J
+- Jupyter Notebooks
+A web-based tool for interactive and fast coding.
+It is structured as executable cells, which can contain either code, text (markdown), mathematics or plots.

 ### M
 - Market Capitalisation / MCap